 Robert T. Cunningham graduated with honors from the University of South Alabama in 1973.
 He then attended the University of Florida receiving his Juris Doctorate with honors in 1975.
 During law school, he was Executive Editor of the University of Florida Law Review.
 He was admitted to the Alabama Bar in 1975 and has practiced with the law firm of Cunningham Bounds, LLC since that time.

 Before entering college, Mr. Cunningham served his country in the United States Marine Corps from 1965 to 1970 as both an enlisted man and officer.
 During his service as a helicopter pilot, he flew over 300 combat missions in Vietnam, including participation in the Battle of Khe Sanh, before being seriously wounded during the 1968 Tet Offensive.
 After several months of hospitalization and rehabilitation in Japan, he returned to combat and flew another 200+ missions.
 Among his decorations are the Distinguished Flying Cross, Purple Heart, 29 Air Medals and the Combat Action Ribbon.
 He has served his local community as a member of the Board of Directors of the Mobile Metropolitan YMCA, the Gulf Coast Conservation Association and Leadership Mobile.
 He was a member of the first graduating class of Leadership Alabama and currently chairs the board of the Cunningham Family Charitable Foundation.
-He and his wife, Joanna, have been married for forty-two years and are the parents of two sons and a daughter and the grandparents of four boys and four girls.
+He and his wife, Joanna, have been married for forty-four years and are the parents of two sons and a daughter and the grandparents of four boys and five girls.

 Mr. Cunningham's areas of practice are complex litigation, environmental torts, class actions, personal injury, products liability, insurance fraud, bad faith, intellectual property, and admiralty and maritime law.
 He has represented plaintiffs in numerous cases resulting in record breaking verdicts in Alabama and nationwide.
 He led the firm's pro bono representation of the University of Alabama in its fight against the NCAA sanctioning of the Crimson Tide football team and was lead trial counsel in the State of Alabama's $11.9 billion verdict against ExxonMobil for underpayment of royalties.
 (NLJ, Feb.
 9, 2004) In October 2007, he was lead counsel for Dirt, Inc. in an environmental contamination trial resulting in a $108 million jury verdict against Halliburton, Inc. (NLJ, February 18, 2008) In October 2008, he was co-lead counsel, with partner Skip Finkbohner, in an intellectual property trial representing inventor Dr. Peter Mannsfeld against German chemical company Ineos Phenol GmbH & Co.
 KG which resulted in a jury verdict of $192 million.

 In addition to practicing law, Mr. Cunningham's interests include flying and fishing.
-He is a 57 time IGFA World Record holder on light tackle and fly rod.
+He is a 58 time IGFA World Record holder on light tackle and fly rod.
 He also holds the Louisiana state record for tarpon on fly.
 He is the author of Chasing Records: An Angler's Quest (New York, N.Y.: Skyhorse Publishing, 2012).